Joel Ward gets goal, assist to lead Sharks past Jets 5-2

 Winnipeg also got the first power-play chance when David Schlemko was called for a high stick, but the Sharks scored when Dustin Byfuglien couldn't keep the puck in the offensive zone.
 Ward went in on a partial breakaway and beat Hutchinson with a shot from the top of the circle to make it 1-0 just 15 seconds into the man advantage.

+''You can't give up so many grade-A chances and expect them all to be saved, we have to help our goaltenders,'' Scheifele said. ''We're just getting away from our game.''

-Tierney took another high-sticking penalty for the Sharks but the Jets couldn't score on the 15-second two-man advantage or either power play,
+Tierney took another high-sticking penalty for the Sharks, but the Jets couldn't score on the 15-second two-man advantage or either power play.

-NOTES: Burns has three goals and seven assists in his past six games. ...
-San Jose F Micheal Haley got into an early fight with Stuart. ...
+NOTES: All three of Thornton's goals this season have been empty-netters. ...
+Stuart fought with Micheal Haley in the first period....
 Sharks F Joonas Donskoi missed a second straight game with an upper-body injury.

 UP NEXT